magjac/d3-graphviz/README.md

 <a name="selection_graphviz" href="#selection_graphviz">#</a> <i>selection</i>.<b>graphviz</b>([<i>options</i>]) [<>](https://github.com/magjac/d3-graphviz/blob/master/src/selection/graphviz.js "Source")

 Returns a new graphviz renderer instance on the first element in the given *selection*.
 If a graphviz renderer instance already exists on that element, instead returns the existing graphviz renderer instance.
 If *options* is specified and is an object, its properties are taken to be options to the graphviz renderer.
-All options except the *useWorker* option can also be changed later, using individual methods or the [<i>graphviz</i>.<b>options</b>](#graphviz_options) method, see below.
+All options except the *useWorker* and *useSharedWorker* options can also be changed later, using individual methods or the [<i>graphviz</i>.<b>options</b>](#graphviz_options) method, see below.

 ##### Supported options